AichaNT/itu-sdse-project/README.md

 # ITU BDS MLOPS'25 - Project (unfinished)
 This repository contains our final project for the course Data Science in Production: MLOps and Software Engineering (Autumn 2025) at the IT University of Copenhagen.

-The objective of the project is to transform a given Python notebook monolith into a modular and production-ready MLOps pipeline.
-The project includes:
+The objective of the project is to restructure a single Python notebook into a modular MLOps pipeline.
+Key features of the project include:
-- Modular Codebase: Clear separation of task (data cleaning, preprocessing, splitting as well as model training, selection and deployment).
+- Modular Codebase: Clear separation of tasks, including data cleaning, preprocessing, dataset splitting, model training, selection, and deployment.
-- Dagger workflow (in Go): Automated pipelines using Dagger (Go) to run tasks locally or in CI/CD environments, ensuring that each step can run reliably and reproducibly.
+- Dagger Workflow (Go): Automated pipelines using Dagger to run tasks locally or in CI/CD environments, ensuring reliable and reproducible execution of each pipeline step.
-- GitHub automation workflow: GitHub Actions handle automated training whenever changes are pushed. (??)
+- GitHub Automation Workflow: GitHub Actions handle automated training whenever changes are pushed. (??)

 Finally the project output a model artifact produced by GitHub workflow and named 'model'.

-## How to run the code
+## How to Run the Code (unfinished)

-## Project Structure
+## Project Structure (unfinished)
 ```
 ├── README.md           <-
 │